petersiemen/ya-yolo/README.md

 Yet Another YOLOv3 Implementation in PyTorch

-There might already be too many implementations of [YOLOv3: An Incremental Improvement](https://arxiv.org/abs/1804.02767) on github.
-Unfortunately, none of them has it all.
+There might already be too many implementations of [YOLOv3: An Incremental Improvement](https://arxiv.org/abs/1804.02767) on github but unfortunately none of them has it all.
 Either they are incomplete, buggy or it remains just a big hassle to re-train them on custom datasets and finally to convert them to coreml.

 This goal of this implementation is: